Rate this article

 Don’t get caught in the hype, focus on the gains

-The potential of generative AI in ecommerce is infinite, stretching from more efficient sales processes to unparalleled customer experiences and beyond.
+The potential of generative AI in ecommerce is infinite, stretching from more efficient e commerce sales processes to unparalleled customer experiences and beyond.
 Instead of getting carried away with the persuasive abilities of AI technologies, retailers should rely on a specific business case to spearhead their gen AI journey.

 Let’s begin your gen AI journey together